I've spent an hour here trying to categorize this Obama speech.

 Does he realize what he's saying here?

-Apparently he suggests that the market right now does not want to see people of color in prominent roles in Hollywood movies.
+Apparently, he suggests that the market right now does not want to see people of color in prominent roles in Hollywood movies.

-You can analyze it.
+I'm just, you can analyze it.

 We will be doing the program from Los Angeles tomorrow, ladies and gentlemen.